 Assign to Primary or Secondary Support Rep

 When selected, the user listed as the primary or secondary support rep of the customer will be assigned.
-You can set per-customer support reps in the customer’s settings page.
+You can set per-customer support reps by navigating to the “Accounts” menu in the left sidebar, then select the corresponding account.

 Assign to User Group